-I find that the tenants received the notice to end tenancy on March 8, 2012.
-I accept the landlord's undisputed evidence and I find that the tenants did not pay the rental arrears and did not apply to dispute the notice and are therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the notice.
-I grant the landlord an order of possession which must be served on the tenants.
+I find that the tenant received the Notice on October 6, 2012.
+I accept the landlords' undisputed evidence and I find that the tenants did not pay the rental arrears and did not apply to dispute the Notice and are therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the Notice.
+I grant the landlords an order of possession which must be served on the tenants.
 Should the tenants fail to comply with the order, it may be filed for enforcement in the Supreme Court.